annetkonings/Signatures-of-PSGWs/README.md

 ## Usage

 ### SUSY
-Start with the file [Entropy dof SM and SUSY.ipynb](https://github.com/annetkonings/Signatures-of-PSGWs/blob/main/Entropy%20dof%20SM%20and%20SUSY.ipynb).
+Start with the file [Number of effective rel dof SM and SUSY.ipynb](https://github.com/annetkonings/Signatures-of-PSGWs/blob/main/Number%20of%20effective%20rel%20dof%20SM%20and%20SUSY.ipynb).
 Here, the effective relativistic degrees of freedom of the particles in the Standard Model (SM) are calculated, as well as for the SUSY particles.
 In this extension of the SM, there is a supersymmetric particle 'cousin' for every SM particle.
 This means that every bosonic particle has a SUSY particle with a spin that differs by 1/2: i.e., a fermion.
 In the same way, every fermion has a SUSY particle that is a boson.
 Apart from the difference in spin, there is one more characteristic of SUSY particles that differentiates them from SM particles: their mass.
 Atlhough the exact values are unknown, their masses are theorised to be in the GeV - TeV range [^1].

 The SM particles and their rest masses and number of helicity states are taken from the paper by Watanabe and Komatsu [^2].